jethornton/flexgui/docs_flex/source/hal.rst

 ----------

 A QLabel of hal_type HAL_BIT can have True and False text by adding two additional Dynamic Properties.

-See :doc:`property`
+See :doc:`property` for step by step instructions to add a Dynamic Property

 .. csv-table:: HAL Bool Label
    :width: 100%